 Where to Get Started

 The first thing you need to do if you’re considering automating your marketing is pick an area and an appropriate tool.
 If you’re new to marketing automation, you’ll probably want to start by automating your emails.
-As for the appropriate tool, there are plenty of automation applications that can help you schedule what to send to whom, and when.
-It’s important that you start with software that has plenty of features, but is also simple and streamlined enough so that it doesn’t overwhelm you.
+There are plenty of automation applications that can help you schedule what to send to whom, and when.
+It’s important that you start with software that has plenty of features.
+But it is also simple and streamlined enough so that it doesn’t overwhelm you.

 The types of messages you can set up to send include welcome messages, product recommendations, various kinds of reminders, and special offers.
-You will have to develop workflows, a series of “if-then” combinations that will determine when to send which type of message to your customers.
+You will have to develop workflows, a series of “if-then” combinations.
+It will determine when to send which type of message to your customers.